mutturajbaradol/Android/README.md

 ## Course Outcome:
 At the end on this course the students will gain enough knowledge to create and publish their own Apps for Google Android devices as well as ability to learn advanced topics through self study methods we will teach them.
 All students will be provided CDs containing software, project source code, as well as certificates for attending the course.

-#Full Syllabus:
+## Full Syllabus:

-1) Introduction To Mobile Apps
+# Introduction To Mobile Apps

-I. Why we Need Mobile Apps
+   1) Why we Need Mobile Apps
-II.
-Different Kinds of Mobile Apps
+   2) Different Kinds of Mobile Apps
-III.
-Briefly about Android
+   3) Briefly about Android

-2) Introduction Android
+# Introduction Android

-I. History Behind Android Development
+  1) History Behind Android Development
-II.
-What is Android?
+  2) What is Android?
-III.
-Pre-requisites to learn Android
+  3) Pre-requisites to learn Android
-IV.
-Brief Discussion on Java Programming
+  4) Brief Discussion on Java Programming

-3) Android Architecture
+# Android Architecture

   I. Overview of Android Stack
   II.
 Android Features
   III.
 Introduction to OS layers

-4) Deep Overview in Android Stack
+# Deep Overview in Android Stack

   I. Linux Kernel
   II.
 Libraries
   III.
 Android Runtime
   IV.
 Application Framework
   V. Dalvik VM

-5) Installing Android Machine
+# Installing Android Machine

   I. Configuring Android Stack
   II.
 Setting up Android Studio
   III.
 Working with Android Studio
   IV.
 Using Older Android Tools

 6) Creating First Android Application